Working in and around traffic is dangerous

 People who work on or at the side of the road have a dangerous and sometimes fatal job.
 They all deserve to go home safe at the end of their shift.
 The Cone Zone campaign, supported by the Work Zone Safety Alliance, aims to reduce the risk for roadside workers and people who drive through work zones.

 Roadside workers are in vulnerable positions with traffic passing within metres of their workplace.
 Every shift they risk being struck by vehicles.
-WorkSafeBC statistics from 2012 -2021 show:
+WorkSafeBC statistics from 2013 to 2022 show:

 workers injured and off work